 Evidence can be found in the Service Request logs and documentation within the BHS' Electronic Medical Records (EMR).
 This information is usually recorded in Assessments, Treatment Plans and it is also documented in progress notes.
 A Spanish Audit was implemented in 2020 to review chart of beneficiaries identified as Spanish preferred language and review for continuity of Spanish services and client documents.
 When there are discrepancies, this information is provided to the teams as a means to continually improve of meeting the needs of Spanish speaking clients in a linguistically appropriate manner.

-This work will continue in 2022 when the BBS licensed CLAS Coordinator position is filled in mid-December 2021 c.
+c.
 Evidence of providing contract or agency staff that are linguistically proficient in threshold languages during regular day operating hours.